BNukhkadiev/tabular-rl/README.md

 | Discounting          | No discounting; horizon defines importance             | Uses gamma in [0, 1) to weigh future rewards less             |
 | Optimal Policy       | Non-stationary (depends on remaining time)            | Stationary (same at every timestep for given state)           |
 | Typical Use Case     | Games, deadline-based planning, short-term decisions  | Navigation, maintenance, inventory — long-term decisions      |

+**Reward Design Considerations:**

+The type of MDP determines how rewards should be structured:

+- **In finite-time MDPs**, rewards closer to the horizon \( T \) are more impactful.
+Therefore, if we want the agent to reach a **specific target state at the end**, we can place a **large terminal reward** at the goal and the agent will learn to aim for it precisely.

+- **In discounted MDPs**, earlier rewards matter more due to the compounding effect of the discount factor.
+To teach an agent to reach a goal that is far away, we must either:
+  - Increase the reward magnitude at the goal significantly to compensate for discounting.
+  - Design **dense intermediate rewards** to guide the agent toward the goal incrementally.

 ## c)
 Define and demonstrate the following effects by constructing ”extreme“ MDPs that maximize their visibility, supporting your explanations with appropriate graphs: